 Blockchain networks and equity tokens replace expensive mortgages and rent in housing initiative

-Not-for-profit housing co-operative Doma was devised by former students of the Institute for Media, Architecture and Design in Moscow, to solve the widespread problem of people being priced out of living in urban centres due to rising rental costs and unattainable mortgages.
+Not-for-profit housing cooperative Doma was devised by former students of the Strelka Institute for Media, Architecture, and Design, located in Moscow, to solve the widespread problem of people being priced out of living in urban centres due to rising rental costs and unattainable mortgages.

-The platform aims to minimize users’ living expenses, while giving them the stability of home ownership as well as the freedom to move intermittently between different homes financed by the network.
+The platform aims to minimize users’ living expenses, whilst giving them the stability of home ownership as well as the freedom to move intermittently between different homes financed by the network.

-Maksym Rokmaniko, architect and co-founder of Doma, told RIBAJ: ‘Having seen most of my friends priced out of the real estate market, I knew that the housing crisis was something that had to addressed.
-Architects typically try to make a difference by developing new design approaches, but we realised that there are more important factors beyond the form.
-We started to look at the invisible patterns that are holding the city back.’
+Maksym Rokmaniko, architect and co-founder of Doma told RIBAJ: “Having seen most of my friends priced out of the real estate market, I knew that the housing crisis was something that had to addressed.
+Architects typically try to make a difference by developing new design approaches, but we had the realization that there are more important factors beyond the form.
+We started to look at the invisible patterns that are holding the city back.”

 Blockchains are networks of computers that record and encypt every event or transaction in a decentralised ledger.
-The data is viewed and validated simultaneously by every computer on the network, which creates a consensus that the data is trustworthy which prevents hacking.
+The data is viewed and validated simultaneously by every computer on the network, which creates a consensus that the data is trustworthy, and which prevents hacking.